karenetheridge/Dist-Zilla-Plugin-DynamicPrereqs/README.md

 indicate dynamic (installer-side) prerequisites.

-Code is inserted immediately after the declarations for `%WriteMakefileArgs` and `%FallbackPrereqs`, before they are conditionally modified when an older [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker) is installed.
+Code is inserted immediately after the declarations for `%WriteMakefileArgs` and `%FallbackPrereqs`, before they are conditionally modified (when an older [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker) is installed).
 This gives you an opportunity to add to the `WriteMakefile` arguments: `PREREQ_PM`, `BUILD_REQUIRES`, and `TEST_REQUIRES`, and therefore modify the prerequisites in the user's `MYMETA.yml` and `MYMETA.json` based on conditions found on the user's system.